 So if you have to 2 days to spend in Jaisalmer spend the first day visiting the Jaisalmer fort and nearby areas.
 At night go to Sam Sand dunes and attend the cultural events and camp at the night.
 Next day you can head back to the city and visit the rest of the top tourist attractions in Jaisalmer.

-It is a desert village that is popular among tourists for its sand dunes and for showcasing life in the desert.
+It is a desert village that is a popular tourists destination, known for its sand dunes and for showcasing life in the desert.
 It not only offers a magical view of the sun setting on the sand dunes, here you can go on camel rides and stay in traditional mud and straw houses.
-Kuhri is one of the best places to visit near Jaisalmer if you wish to experience desert life.
+Kuhri is one of the best places to visit in Jaisalmer if you wish to experience desert life.